PeridexisErrant/DF-Walkthrough/chapters/chap03-recap-home.rst

    :align: center

 That’s all for now, except before I go I have some homework for you.
-But don’t worry, this is the fun kinda homework.
+But don’t worry, this is the fun kind of homework.
 See if you can complete these tasks before we meet again:

 #.
 Destroy the carpenter’s workshop upstairs.